-When discussing contraception with a patient, in may be useful to understand a little about the patient’s religious background.
+When discussing contraception with a patient, in may be useful to understand a little about the patient’s cultural and / or religious background.

 Obviously, it is not the medical professional’s role to advise on any religious aspects, but only to advise on the medical basis of contraceptive methods, and their use and efficacy, thus that the patient may make their own informed decision.

 It can be a difficult decision for patients, when their religious beliefs and personal views on contraception are at odds.